CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/Apple-Sign-In.md

-# Implementation of Apple Pay
+# Implementation of Apple Sign In

 Full-stack implementation of apple pay.